zhaoshengEE/Millennium_Library/Cloud_Engineering/AWS_Certified_Cloud_Practitioner/Section_03_What_is_Cloud_Computing.md

     - Measured service (Usage is measured)

 - Six Advantages of Cloud Computing
-    - Trade capital expense for operation expense
+    - Trade capital expense for variable expense
     - Benefit from massive economies of scale
     - Stop concerning of capacity
     - Increase speed and agility